 There’s a lot of factors and reasoning behind this, but think of it this way – a bright and potentially very valuable candidate like yourself is applying to their firm, and they are faced with the pressure of making you fall in love with the company or losing out to a competitor.
 A classic example of the “fun and games” of the business world.

-We hope you’ve put preparing your questions to ask employers high on your to do list after reading this blog, to ensure you are serving yourself as that Michelin star dish ready to steal the show!
+We hope you’ve put preparing your questions to ask employers high on your to-do list after reading this blog, and we wish you the best of luck on your interview.
+You’ve got this!